azadaslanli21/Tubitak_Planner/README.md

 ```

-#### DataBase setup
+#### DataBase setup (Ignore if using SQLite)
-First settup an external database and a user that can change it - process depends on the DB.
+First setup an external database and a user that can change it - process depends on the DB.
 Depending on the DB that you want to use change .env file next to manage.py to include DATABASE_URL for your desired DB.
 Examples:
 ```ini